-During your cruise, we invite you to discover Sisimiut, founded in 1756 and the second largest town in Greenland.
+During your cruise, discover Sisimiut, founded in 1756 and the second largest town in Greenland.
 This small town is typical of Greenland, boasting bewitching panoramas: here and there, colorful stilt houses dot the undulating landscape, and the small fishing port stands as the gateway to an icy realm.
 As for the town center, it is home to a number of historic buildings, a small church and a museum which retraces the history of the Inuit people, as well as many craft shops.
 When your ship drops anchor here, you will set out to meet the locals in a typically arctic atmosphere.

 To the east of Baffin Bay, discover Disko Bay, scattered with countless icebergs produced by the Ilulissat Icefjord, a UNESCO World Heritage Site.
 From your ship, admire the majestic ballet of these ice giants as they slowly drift across the dark waters.
 This site is a natural marvel of Greenland, and is also renowned as an observation point for the region’s many humpback whales.
 The encounters with wild fauna and stunning landscapes in the heart of this spectacular and fragile nature will be pure moments of wonder for you.